 Are you a sepsis survivor looking for support?

-- The BC Patient Safety & Quality Council and Action on Sepsis have created an educational pamphlet on post-sepsis syndrome for sepsis survivors, families, and caregivers, available as a trifold pamphlet or two-sided leaflet.
+- Health Quality BC and Action on Sepsis have created an educational pamphlet on post-sepsis syndrome for sepsis survivors, families, and caregivers, available here.

 - The UK Sepsis Trust and Sepsis Alliance have created resources on post-sepsis syndrome.
 The Sepsis Alliance website includes letters on sepsis and post-sepsis syndrome that sepsis survivors can be shared with their care providers and family members.